jsrkr/jsrkr.github.io/index.md

 - *Can teleworkability reduce gender gap in emerging economies?
 Evidence from Indian Labor Market*
 - *Does his or her telework influence fertility?
 Evidence from working couples in United States*
 - *Do STEM graduates fare better at times of crises?
-Evidence from COVID 19 pandemic in India. [arXiv:2508.12471](https://arxiv.org/abs/2508.12471)(Updated Draft on the way)*
+Evidence from COVID 19 pandemic in India. [arXiv:2508.12471](https://arxiv.org/abs/2508.12471)(Updated version is currently being prepared)*
 - *Environmental Justice and Enforcement of Pollution Standards* *(with [Phuong Ho](https://phuongmho.github.io/), [Bianca Cecato](https://www.biancacecato.com/) and Almira Salimgarieva).*

 ## Publication